 Adhesives used in bamboo flooring sometimes contain a urea-formaldehyde resin, although products that contain minimal or no formaldehyde are available.

 Installation is by nailing, stapling or gluing; tongue-and-groove flooring sections can minimize the need for fasteners or adhesives.
-Ask the installer to conduct as much sawing and sanding as possible outside the home to minimize air quality impacts.
+Ask the installer to conduct as much sawing and sanding as possible outside the home, to minimize air quality impact.

-Bamboo flooring is hard (harder than many hardwoods, in fact) and will last for 30 to 50 years.
-Once removed it will biodegrade in landfills or can be burned for energy.
+Bamboo flooring is harder than many hardwoods, and will last for 30 to 50 years.
+Once removed, it will biodegrade in landfills or can be burned for energy.
 Doityourself.com offers a general description of bamboo floor installation and a short article on bamboo features and benefits.

 Stone is nonrenewable.
 Sought-after stone types—granite, marble, sandstone, slate, limestone and others—may need to be transported long distances.
 However, stone’s durability amortizes these costs over a long period of time.

 It requires only minimal processing, but as a heavy material, stone needs quarrying, cutting, polishing and handling, which requires a great deal of energy.
 Stone quarrying can also affect the surrounding landscape and water tables, and stone saws can throw irritating dust into the air.

 Installation typically requires specialized knowledge and stone-cutting and -grinding tools.
 Ask the installer to conduct as much cutting and grinding as possible outside the home to minimize air quality impacts.

 Techniques for installing cork planks or tiles vary from nailing to gluing; take care to choose low-VOC adhesives.
-Tiles will need to be sealed; a natural wax or low-VOC polyurethane sealer is recommended.
+Tiles will need to be sealed, so look for a natural wax or low-VOC polyurethane sealer.

-Cork flooring keeps its shape well and is naturally mold, moisture and rot resistant.
-It’s as durable as hardwood flooring, biodegradable and nontoxic (it can even be ground up for compost).
+Cork flooring keeps its shape well and is naturally resistant to mold, moisture and rot.
+It’s as durable as hardwood flooring and is biodegradable and nontoxic.
+It can even be ground up for compost.

 Ceramic and glass tile have been used as flooring materials for thousands of years.
 Some recycled-content glass tile is made from lightbulbs, ground glass and auto windshields.
 Although energy requirements for producing ceramic tile are high, it is durable and produced in many locations from abundant natural clays.
 Choose tile from a local source to reduce energy used in transporting this heavy material.

 Ceramic tile set in cement may be the most acceptable floor in terms of indoor air quality.
 It’s also more durable than tile set using adhesives.
-Tiles come either glazed (sealed with a smooth finish; highly moisture and stain resistant) or unglazed (somewhat coarser and more porous).
-Tile glazes are inert since they are baked onto the tiles at high temperatures, but as usual, adhesives should be chosen with care.
+Tiles come either glazed (sealed with a smooth finish and highly moisture- and stain-resistant) or unglazed (somewhat coarser and more porous).
+Tile glazes are inert, since they are baked onto the tiles at high temperatures, but as usual, adhesives should be chosen with care.

 Ceramic tile will outlast vinyl flooring if properly installed, and it biodegrades after removal.
-Tiles can be reused and may also be crushed and recycled as aggregate material for sidewalks and roads.
+Tiles can be reused or crushed and recycled as aggregate material for sidewalks and roads.

-Wood flooring is warm, and recycled woods in particular add warmth to a space because of their years of weathering.
-Virgin hardwood flooring must be harvested from trees with long growth cycles: red and white oak, maple, and occasionally ash or birch.
+Wood flooring has a warm feel architecturally, and recycled woods in particular add warmth to a space because of their years of weathering.
+Virgin hardwood flooring must be harvested from trees with long growth cycles: red and white oak, maple and occasionally, ash or birch.
 North American beech is depleted and should be avoided.
-Growth cycles for softwood flooring, such as pine, are somewhat shorter than for their hardwood cousins.
+Growth cycles for softwood flooring, such as pine, are somewhat shorter.
 Clear-cutting and overharvesting are concerns, so take care to purchase flooring that is FSC-certified or otherwise sustainably harvested.

 “The obvious ones [to avoid] are hardwoods that are rare and endangered, which is what most people put in their homes,” Mangan says.
 “Brazil cherrywood is popular, and that’s not sustainable.”